penguian/glucat/INSTALL.md

  1. The PyClical Python extension module.
  2. The timing test programs.
- 3. The regression test programs.
+ 3. The legacy regression test programs.
+ 4. The new doctest-based unit tests.
- 4. Your own programs, written in C++.
+ 5. Your own programs, written in C++.

 There are four different things to install.
 These are: